MEET THE BYF TEAM

 Brighton Yoga foundation has a group of trustees which steer the charity to achieve its aims and ensure it is in alignment with the charities mission to provide Yoga to people who need it the most in Brighton and Hove.

 Davy Jones co-founded the Brighton Yoga Festival in late 2013 with Mikaela Perera.
 He has been centrally involved in the annual festivals since 2014, and the establishment of Brighton Yoga Foundation as a registered charity.
 Davy has been a yoga student since 1999 and a teacher for over eleven years.
 He teaches in Brighton & Sussex and runs yoga holidays around the world with his partner Janaki as part of InspirationYoga.
 He passionately believes in the power of yoga to effect not just physical and mental change, but also social and political change.
 Davy grew up as a teenager in Saltdean and moved back here in 2002.
 He stood as the Green Party’s parliamentary candidate in the 2015 General Election – the first yoga teacher in the UK to stand for parliament.
-Davy was the chair of the trustees from the inception of the charity in May 2016 to the end of 2021. www.inspirationyoga.net
+Davy was the chair of the trustees from the inception of the charity in May 2016 to the end of 2021 and has temporarily taken over as Chair once again from April 2023. www.inspirationyoga.net

 Clare first fell in love with Yoga in 2010 when she took up classes in Dublin, where she is originally from.
 After completing Yoga teacher training in India in 2016, she began teaching that same year when she relocated to Brighton.
 Clare has been involved with Brighton Yoga Foundation for 3 years, supporting with coordination of our annual free festival and is really looking forward to a formal role as trustee/secretary.
 Clare works full time in governance for a large International development agency and is also a trustee for the Kent (Folkestone) branch of the RSPCA.